 Equally, the progressive Left will renew itself only if it comes up with a more optimistic, pluralistic and democratic account of how people can create a shared sense of home together.
 Perhaps the lead will come from places such as Canada and Denmark; or from cities that grow and yet remain liveable; even from new approaches to caring for the elderly, from shared housing and from new technologies for building homes cheaply using 3D printing.

 We need a new kind of shared home economics, of home-making and building.
-The route to power to change society starts at home.Make a donation
+The route to power to change society starts at home.Support Aeon: make a one-off donation